Folkestone Groomers Directory

 Are there safer alternatives to ketoconazole for treating fungal infections in dogs?

 Yes, modern vets often prefer itraconazole or fluconazole over ketoconazole for long-term treatment because they have better safety profiles.
 Itraconazole is generally preferred for most fungal infections due to fewer side effects and less risk of liver toxicity, though it's typically more expensive.
 Fluconazole is chosen for infections affecting the nervous system because it crosses the blood-brain barrier more effectively.
 For topical treatment, vets may prescribe Malaseb shampoo (a POM-V prescription product containing miconazole and chlorhexidine).
-Groomers can use non-prescription Malabeze shampoo for routine management of dogs prone to yeast issues, though this is not a substitute for prescription treatment of active infections.
+For routine home maintenance of dogs prone to yeast issues, non-prescription Malabeze shampoo is available, though this is not a substitute for prescription treatment of active infections.

 References